Cuentaviñas

 Location

-North-eastern San Vicente de la Sonsierra, on the border with Ábalos
+The cellar is located in Peciña, a small hamlet north of San Vicente de la Sonsierra on the border with Ábalos

 Varietal